Prapthi564/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/03-Deploy Azure Container Instances.md

     ![](../images/lab3-image4.png)

 1. Paste the container's FQDN into the new browser tab and press **Enter**.
-The Welcome page should display.
+The welcome page should be displayed.

    >**Note**: It might take 3 - 5 minutes to load the page.